litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Once again, if you found anthing that is wrong / oversimplified in this article, **please tell me** so I can correct it right away.

+> Thanks to `u/Rodrigodd_` for pointing out some things to improve in the article

 [cwe_400]: https://cwe.mitre.org/data/definitions/400.html
 [cwe_125]: https://cwe.mitre.org/data/definitions/125.html